Skip to main content

 Ensuring Node.js is available in a project

-Because projects rely on webpack to provide the framework for the default frontend, you must have Node.js installed in your development environment and accessible in the project directory.
+Because projects rely on webpack to provide the framework for the default frontend, you must have Node.js 16.0.0 or newer installed in your development environment and accessible in the project directory.

 • If you want to develop your project without using the default webpack configuration and canister aliases, you can remove the frontend canister from the dfx.json file or build your project using a specific canister name.
 For example, you can choose to build only the hello program's backend canister without building the frontend assets by running the following command: